robbiemwoolf/spine-chasers/README.md

 ## A new way to manage and interact with your physical library

 Spine Chasers encourages you to read and interact with your books again, so get ready to crack some spines!

 You can add a book to your collection with just the ISBN, don't worry we will fill in the rest.
 We use the ISBN to retrieve the title, author, book cover, description, and rating.
 If you wish, you can add custom tags to your book to enable personalized book categories.

 This project is still in the early stages if you wish to start digitally tracking your books today follow these [instructions](#run-server-locally).

 All book lovers hit the phase where they are buying more books than they are reading.
 This application allows you to browse your library quickly.
 Seeing covers, descriptions, and ratings at a glance in the same way we have gotten accustomed to viewing shows and movies on Netflix.

 See custom book lists populated with books you own like:

-        "Who done it?" (mysteries/thrillers),
+"Who done it?" (mystery/thriller)

-        "Visually Stunning" (graphicnovels),
+"Visually Stunning" (graphicnovel)

 "The Great Outdoors" (nature/environment)

 The lists will be more niche depending on your personalized tags.

 Overwhelmed with all the options?
 No problem!
 We will pick for you.
 After all, this project started from me not being able to choose my own book on a gloomy Sunday morning.

 <!--
  ## visual helper here